As you may know, live rock was in many ways the "silver bullet secret"

 the cost of the live rock, and why it can not be shipped in water.

-For our first decade, our on-line speciality was getting the
+For our first decade, our on-line speciality was getting our

 Tonga, and we were early distributors of the original Vanuatu.